howl-editor/howl/site/source/doc/api/ui/editor.md

 ### active_chunk

 Contains a [Chunk] representing the currently active text block.
-If no selection is present, the chunk contains for the entire buffer.
+If no selection is present, the chunk contains the entire buffer.
 With a selection present, the chunk spans the current [selection][Selection].

 ### active_lines